Maria-Antony/lumaa-spring-2025-ai-ml/README.md

 3. **Sentence Transformers for Semantic Search**: The corpus is embedded using Sentence Transformers (binary encoders).
 The system compares the query embedding to the corpus embeddings and returns the top 5 most relevant results based on cosine similarity.

+The working of this library requires updated huggingface libraries.
+Make sure to follow the video for running the jupyter notebook.

+Video Link:

 ## Dataset

 The dataset used for the movie recommendation system is the netflix-movies_shows dataset from HuggingFace.
 You can easily import the dataset using Hugging Face Datasetslibrary for easy loading.